oren/oren.github.io/articles/thinking-in-systems/README.md

-# Notes on the book Thinking in Systems
+# Thinking in Systems

-I am listening to the audio book [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows and use this page to capture any insights.
+I read [Thinking in Systems: A Primer](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557) by Donella H. Meadows and find Donella and her vision inspiring.
+I use this page to capture practical insights.

 ![thinking-in-systems.png](thinking-in-systems.png)